Deploying a Cluster in Galera Manager¶

 Default Node Configuration

-In the next section of the box shown in Figure 1, the section labeled Node Configuration, you’re asked to make default choices that will be used when you later add nodes to the cluster.
+In the next section of the box shown in Figure 1, the section labeled Node Configuration, you are asked to make default choices that will be used when you later add nodes to the cluster.
 To be clear as to what’s discussed, below is the screenshot from Figure 1, but cropped around the default node configuration section:

 The first field in this section asks you to specify which version of MySQL or MariaDB you want to use.
 It is not a default but a final choice, because the nodes should all use the same version of the same database system.
 You shouldn’t have one node in a cluster using MySQL and another MariaDB, or even have them all using MySQL, but different versions.
 If you create another cluster, however, it may use a different database system and version.